The Knights of Columbus is a worldwide organization in 14 countries with 1.8 million members strong.

 What We Do

-- Conduct a basketball free throw contest for the youth of our community
+• Conduct basketball and soccer events for the youth of our community

-- Donate over $5,000 to various charitable organizations yearly
+• Donate over $5,000 annually to various charitable organizations

-- Participate in the Baptism gift presentations at SEAS
+• Participate in the Baptism gift presentations at St. Elizabeth Ann Seton (SEAS) Parish

 History of Knights #4068